umbraco/UmbracoDocs/Reference/V9-Config/ContentSettings/index.md

 ### Show deprecated property editors

-This setting is used for controlling whether or not the data types marked as obsolete should be visible in the dropdown when creating new data types.
+This setting is used for controlling whether or not the data types marked as obsolete should be visible in the dropdown when creating new Data Types.

-By default this is set to false.
-To make the obsolete data types visible in the dropdown change the value to **true**
+By default this is set to `false`.
+To make the obsolete data types visible in the dropdown change the value to `true`.

 ## ContentVersionCleanupPolicy